 I also received a new cookbook recently – Hello, My Name is Ice Cream, by Dana Cree.
 This worked out perfectly, because Williams-Sonoma was very kind and sent me a Breville Ice Cream Compressor in August, and I have been making waaaaay too much ice cream with it.
 (Side note: I LOVE the ice cream compressor.
 It’s dreamy and quiet and so fun to use.)
 I decided to make my chocolate chip cookies into ice cream, and the results were, as you can imagine, delicious.

 Chocolate Chip Cookie Ice Cream

-Adapted from Hello, My Name is Ice Cream by Dana Cree.
+Adapted from Hello, My Name is Ice Cream by Dana Cree (affiliate link).

-A few notes: This recipe calls for ice cream stabilizer and glucose, which are not easy-to-find grocery store items.
-I ordered mine here and here.
+A few notes: This recipe calls for ice cream stabilizer (affiliate link) and glucose (affiliate link), which are not easy-to-find grocery store items.
+I ordered mine here (affiliate link) and here (affiliate link).
 Corn syrup can be substituted for the glucose, but the ice cream will be slightly sweeter.
 Cornstarch can be substituted for the stabilizer, but will be need to be added at a different time and in a different amount.
 To use cornstarch, add 1 tablespoon plus 1 teaspoon (10g) cornstarch to 2 tablespoons (20g) of cold milk and mix together.
 Whisk the mixture into the simmering ice cream base, then cook for 1 minute (see recipe for exact time to add).

 Most ice cream stabilizers contain carrageenan, which is a thickening agent found in many food/drink items.
 I’ve discovered recently that it gives me a terrible stomach ache, so while this ice cream was delicious, I regretted using the stabilizer afterward.
 No one else in my family was bothered by the carrageenan, but I would personally try making this with cornstarch the next time I try it out.